matus-chochlik/oglplus/README.rst

  * Installs all header files to a directory specified by the install prefix

- * Builds the examples and textures used by the examples (optional)
+ * Builds the example executables and assets (textures, models, etc.) used by the examples (optional)

  * Builds and installs the documentation (optional)